magnbni/Noflix/README.md

 The first version of our application consists of the following:

+- A first look at the application
 - A responsive design
 - The ability to search through mock data
-- Filter/sort the mock data based on provided options
+- Filter/sort the mock data based on provided options (this will be added in the next version)

 ### Version 2: Connecting to the backend